chlds/car/README.md

 # car
-A library for the C programming language
+A library in the C programming language

+## Make the CAR library independent of the UTIL repository.